LHL670/NTUT-Thesis/README.md

+# CVM-VIGOR: Transformer-based Cross-View Geo-Localization

-This project implements Cross-View Matching for VIGOR, a deep learning model designed for cross-view geo-localization.
+This project implements CVM-VIGOR (Cross-View Matching for VIGOR), a deep learning model designed for cross-view geo-localization.
 The primary objective is to accurately match ground-level panoramic images (Street View Panoramas) with their corresponding satellite imagery.

 The model utilizes a dual-branch EfficientNet as its backbone, enhanced by a Transformer-based fusion block for feature interaction and refinement.
 The final output is a heatmap that predicts the relative location of the ground-level image within the satellite view.